blindnet-io/openness-framework/OpenSource/checklists/01-set-up.md

 - [ ] Project has a cool name that people can easily remember
 - [ ] URL of the repository and title of the README contain the name of the project
 - [ ] URL of the repository and title of the README are clear, concise, and do not include any dispensable word

-### Onboarding guides

-- [ ] Project home page features a quickstart guide for new users
-- [ ] Project home page features a quickstart guide for new contributors
-- [ ] Installation and first usage of the project can be done in a few minutes by anyone
-- [ ] README explains installation and first usage in a few lines
-- [ ] README presents a minimum viable feature that hooks the user
-- [ ] Project is stable enough to offer this minimum viable feature without any bug or performance and security issue
-- [ ] README underlines at least one undebatable and objective strength of the project
-- [ ] Minimum viable feature confirms the presented strengths of the project

-### Communication channels

-- [ ] Project features communication channels exclusively for new users and contributors

-## Documentation

-- [ ] Documentation is available online
-- [ ] Documentation includes a complete yet straightforward tutorial
-- [ ] _(if applicable)_ Project as en embedded documentation (e.g. `--help` option for a CLI)
-- [ ] Documentation is thorough (covers all use cases and APIs)
-- [ ] All users and community members can easily find the documentation (i.e. a link exist and stand out in the README and website)
-- [ ] Documentation doesn't present any bug on any tool used to consult it (e.g. a documentation website can be read with any evergreen browser)
-- [ ] Anyone can easily report a documentation related issue
-- [ ] Anyone can easily contribute to the documentation
-- [ ] Community members are encouraged to propose improvements to the documentation
-- [ ] Documentation makes as few infringements to [plain language guidelines](https://www.plainlanguage.gov/media/FederalPLGuidelines.pdf) as possible
-- [ ] Documentation appears complete
-- [ ] Documentation is stylistically consistent
-- [ ] Project features documentation specifically aimed at new users
-- [ ] Project has thoroughly documented installation processes
-- [ ] Project has thoroughly documented process of compiling source code
-- [ ] Project documentation includes use case examples
-- [ ] Project creates and maintains documentation via automated processes

 ## License